HECM for Purchase

 What are the Next Steps?

-If you are considering using a reverse mortgage to buy your retirement home, the next step is to use our free calculator to get an instant quote.
-You will see all the options available to you and can expect to receive a call from a Longbridge loan officer.
+If you’re considering using a reverse mortgage to buy your retirement home, the next step is to use our free calculator to get an instant quote.
+You’ll see all the options available to you, and can expect to receive a call from a Longbridge loan officer.
 After discussing your needs and situation, we can help you determine if a reverse mortgage is the right type of loan for you.
-If it is, we will proceed with the application process and begin working on your loan.
+If so, we will proceed with the application process and begin working on your loan.

 Want to learn more on how you can buy a house with reverse mortgage proceeds?
 Check out our article, here.